Verta Model Catalog is the place to publish models that are ready to be consumed by other models or applications.

 Registered Model Version

-A Registered Model Version (RMV) is the unit of reuse, deploy, and monitoring, e.g., if you are using a specific Registered Model, you will be using a version of that registered model or the RMV.
+A Registered Model Version (RMV) is the unit of reuse, deployment, and monitoring, e.g., if you are using a specific Registered Model, you will be using a version of that registered model or the RMV.

 Since the definition of a “model” varies from team to team, e.g., model weights only, ONNX, containers etc., Verta distinguishes between three model version types as follows: